mauricioabreu/blog/content/posts/building-a-live-streaming-platform.md

 ### Bulding a server

-*Before moving on, I recommend you to [clone the repository](https://github.com/mauricioabreu/building-a-live-streaming-platform) containing all assets to run the following commands.*
+*Before moving on, I recommend you to [clone the repository](https://github.com/mauricioabreu/building-a-live-streaming-platform) containing all assets to run the following commands.
+Use the 0.1.0 tag (git checkout 0.1.0)*

 Now we already know the protocol we will use, we need a server to receive our video.
 If you ever heard about nginx, you need to know **NGINX-RTMP**, a RTMP streaming server based on NGINX.
 With this server you can: